OpenDSA/OpenDSA/RST/source/List/ListLinked.rst

 node on the list, as we will see when we take a closer look at the remove method's implementation.

-Here is what the list looks like with the header and trailer nodes added.
+.. _LinkedListTailer:

 .. inlineav:: listLinkedHeaderTailerCON dgm
    :align: center

+   Here is what the list looks like with the header and trailer nodes added.

 Here is the implementation for the linked list class, named ``LList``.